« View All Posts

 There are several notable ways you can increase your pay as a driver.
 When you employ the methods below, you’ll give yourself better access to companies that are willing to pay new drivers more.

 As a new driver, you should stick with one carrier; you shouldn’t hop from carrier to carrier.
-It doesn’t look good if you only have six months of experience and you already have six carriers under your belt.
+It doesn’t look good if you only have six months of experience and you already have a few carriers under your belt.
+In fact, it might look like being a truck driver isn't the right move for you.

-If you’ve worked at a handful of carriers before you’ve even been in the industry for a year, it calls into question if being a truck driver is right for you.
-Evaluate if you’re making the right career move or if you need to pursue something else.
+If you notice you're switching carriers often early in your career, evaluate if you’re making the right career move or if you need to pursue something else.
 Conversely, take a closer look at the carriers you’re choosing to work for.

 After you finish your drive time with a trainer, it’s ideal for you to stay with the first carrier you drive with for at least six months to a year — even if you don’t love the carrier.